akamai/esi-test-server-docker/README.md

       long=-121.8938,timezone=PST,network_type=dialup`

 ## TLS/HTTPS
 The ESI test server doesn't support HTTPS for incoming connections, but remote origins using TLS are supported; just add them with port 443, e.g. `--remote_origin yoursite.example.com:443`.
-ETS will unset `Content-Security-Policy` response header to ensure that browsers will not upgrade ETS requests to secure/https schema.
+ETS will unset the `Content-Security-Policy` response header to ensure that browsers will not upgrade ETS requests to a secure/HTTPS schema.

 ## Container as origin
 In some cases, you may want to specify a server running in another container as an origin.
 There are [diverse ways to network containers](https://docs.docker.com/engine/userguide/networking/).
 In the following example, a combination of Docker's `--add-host` parameter and the port in ETS' `--remote_origin` parameter are used to configure an origin hosted by another container, e.g.: